nmachine-io/doc-site/docs/concepts/ktea-concept.md

 - **Get default values**: `GET /values`
     - **Output**: YAML/JSON dictionary of all default values (e.g `values.yaml`)

-That is all a KTEA is - a protocol for HTTP-based API.
+That is all a KTEA is - a protocol for HTTP/JSON-based API.
 The protocol's simplicity gives NMachine the flexibility to **support any templating engine**.
 Despite Helm's popularity, it's not for everybody; moreover, individual preference around templating engines should be a bottleneck to portability.
-Finally, with HTTP-based templating, the end-user does not need to own the templating software, which is good.
+Finally, remote templating makes for one less tool/version the user needs to maintain.

 ## Creating your KTEA Servers